How to wash and care for cashmere

 • Cashmere doesn’t actually need to be washed every time you wear it – just a few times per season is ideal.
 Instead, air out your cashmere between wears.
 It’s better for clothes and the environment.

-• When you do wash cashmere, handwash or use a specialist detergent on a gentle machine cycle at 30°C or lower.
+• When you do wash cashmere, handwash or use a specialist detergent on a gentle machine cycle at a warm setting.

 • You should also use a low spin setting, as this will help prevent pilling and save energy.